 Energy along flow path

 An insider or outside familiar with plant and piping layout could employ high energy devices to rupture structures along a closed flow path.
-This could entail interior chambers, or directly into exposed inlet or outlet paths.
+A target could focus on traversing piping to reach more sensitive interior chambers, or directly into less sensitive but more exposed inlet or outlet paths.
 For the latter, assuming that the damage is limited to the chimney portions of the flow path, these consequences could be moderate.
-However, high energy device placement necessitates proximity to critical infrastructure, likely triggering security measures and a swift response.
-If access is available to interior portions, and ruptures occurred in large areas, then normal flow paths would be diverted and the heat removal performance of the system could be significantly compromised.
+However, effective high energy device placement necessitates proximity to critical internal infrastructure, which would be challenging to reach given intricate duct or piping routes within the reactor interior.
+Furthermore, open discharge or intake ports accessible from the outside would be closely monitored and/guarded, and any attempts to manoeuvre a remote device would triggering security measures and a swift response, If unrestrained access is available to interior portions, and ruptures occurred in large areas, then normal flow paths would be diverted and the heat removal performance of the system could be significantly compromised.

 Flow reversals